sdaqo/anipy-cli/docs/getting-started-api/examples/myanimelist.md

 1. The provider to or from which you want to adapt.
 2. The minimum accepted similarity ratio.
-This should be a number from 0-1, 1 meaning the names are identical 0 meaning there are no identical charachters whatsoever.
+This should be a number from 0-1, 1 meaning the names are identical 0 meaning there are no identical characters whatsoever.
 If it is not met the function will return None.
 3. With this the alternative names will also be checked if available.
 This improves chances of matching but may take longer.